 While discussing the issue of setting targets in business, I asked the girls if they had any weekly targets for their businesses.
 How much profit do they intended to make by the end of the week, if at all?

 Having gone through the pricing concept and helped them price their products and services, the topic of targets was bound to come up.
 It did, and that is what this article is all about.

 Four of the girls confidently stated the amount of profit they intended to make in the next week.
 One girl stood her ground saying that the profit depended on if clients came around to buy her product!

 Well, well, well, why do I feel like you too support that response?

 She had it right.
 Her sales depended on the clients for sure.
-You cannot force the client to buy, can you?
+You can’t force the client to buy, can you?

 Scoring Against Fate Through Setting Targets For Your Business

-The problem with many small business owners is that they operate without set targets.
-But have you noticed that even school children have target points that they aim to score in every exam?
+The problem with many small business owners, especially those running talent-based businesses, is that they operate without set targets.
+School children set target points before sitting for their exams.
 Athletes too.
 Why not you as a small business owner?

 How To Set Your Targets For This Week